Vocational Education at SFX

 Further information on the courses can be found at Training.Gov

 Vocational placements are more commonly referred to as Structured Workplace Learning (SWL) Students in Years 10 -12 are encouraged to undertake SWL placements as they provide on the job opportunities to apply the skills and knowledge they have gained in the classroom.
 It is not unusual for students to participate in more than one SWL.

 Our staff have many contacts with members of their respective industries and this facilitates excellent opportunities for our students to complete their SWL.
 SFX Performing Arts teachers have developed strong working relationships with the Canberra Theatre Centre (CTC).
 St Francis Xavier College and the CTC have developed a program and course work including theoretical practice and classroom learning.
 The participating students “get involved” under the guidance of the CTC staff in a comprehensive range of performances including the ballet, classic drama, circus, contemporary dance and new Australian theatre.

-The Information Technology (IT) staff has strong links with Robocup on a local, national and international level.
+The Information Technology (IT) staff has strong links with RoboCup on a local, national and international level.
 Business students are heavily involved in the organisation and running of the RoboCup.
 The ACT RoboCup Competition takes place at our College as SFX students are responsible for planning and running the event under the guidance of their teacher, Mr Gerard Elias.